mavas/django-court/README.md

 This repository has exactly only the following purposes:

-- Everything's based off of Django (www.DjangoProject.com)
+- This repository only has test cases
-- the main thing is Django's test case mechanism(s)
+- The test cases are all based off of Django's test case mechanism(s) (www.djangoproject.com)
-- ..those tests are run entirely and only with GitHub's "actions" mechanism(s) (https://github.com/features/actions)
+- All tests are run entirely and only with GitHub's "actions" mechanism(s) (https://github.com/features/actions)